tamim-abdullah/project-route-tree-visualization/README.md

-# Project Folder Structure Maker
+# Project Files Structure Visualization

-A modern Next.js application for creating and visualizing project folder structures with an interactive radial tree diagram.
+A simple Next.js application for creating and visualizing project route structures with an interactive radial tree diagram.

 ## ✨ Features

 - **Interactive Folder Creation**: Create folders and files with a simple click interface
-- **Nested Structure Support**: Build complex folder hierarchies with subfolders and files
+- **Nested Structure Support**: Build folder hierarchies with subfolders and files
 - **Real-time Visualization**: Watch your folder structure come to life in a beautiful radial tree diagram
-- **Inline Editing**: Edit folder and file names directly in the interface
-- **Visual Distinction**: Folders and files are clearly differentiated with colors and icons
-- **Responsive Design**: Works seamlessly across different screen sizes

 ## 🚀 Getting Started

 ### Prerequisites

 - Node.js 18+
-- npm or yarn
+- npm

 ### Installation